himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 </center>

 Before writing tasks, there is one more role directory to fill: `files`.
-For this role, we might want to include the icon files we intend to use for the applicatons.
-So, create a `files` directory in the role, and fill it with the logo files to use (likely `png`).
+For this role, we want to include the icon files for each application.
+So,  fill the `files` sub directory with the icon files to use (likely `png`s).

 ### Tasks

-Lastly, lets write some tasks.
-So, create and open up a `main.yml` file under the tasks sub directory.
+Time to write the tasks.
+Create and open up a `main.yml` file in the tasks sub directory.

-The first tasks will just check and ensure that the directories we intend to use exist.
-This is generally good practice to prevent playbooks breaking from missing directories:
+The first few tasks will check and ensure that the directories we intend to use exist.
+This is generally good practice to prevent playbooks from breaking due to missing folders:

 ```yaml
 - name: "Ensure Icon dir exists"